AI Agents

 The Coinbase x402 Connection

-Four days before the Virtuals announcement, Coinbase unveiled something equally important: Agentic Wallets and the x402 protocol.
+Four days before the Virtuals announcement, Coinbase unveiled Agentic Wallets and the x402 protocol, the payment rails that ACP needs to function at scale.

 50M+ Transactions already processed through x402